 My husband does not believe that chocolate and fruit should in the same sentence let alone in his chocolate!
 He’s a chocolate purist!
 So for him, I’ll scrape off the buttercream (into my mouth) and he’ll enjoy the fudgy, chocolatey cupcake!
 We’re a perfect fit; I LOVE frosting and he LOVES cake!

 Start by mixing all of your dry ingredients in a large mixing bowl.
-Measure out your flour, cocoa (I used Dark Cocoa, but regular cocoa is just fine too).
+Measure the flour, cocoa (I used Dark Cocoa, but regular cocoa is just fine too).

 Mix on medium speed until semi-smooth, there will be lumps and bits of butter in the batter, that’s okay.
 Do not over mix.
 Scrape down the sides and bottom to make sure all is incorporated into the batter.

 Using a large scoop or spoon; scoop your batter into your prepared muffin tins.
 Filling to a smidge more than half way.
 I made 12 regular sized cupcakes and another 12 mini cupcakes.

 See those delicious bits of butter, don’t worry about them, they will melt as they bake and create little pockets of deliciousness.

 Place in preheated oven and bake at 350° until the tops just spring back when lightly touched, about 18-20 minutes.
 12-15 minutes for the mini-muffins.
 Allow to cool for a couple of minutes in the muffin tin, then carefully remove to a cooling rack and cool completely!
 Very important they are completely cooled if not, your icing will melt and slide right off.